nogaller/urlshortener/README.md

 - These statistics can be retrieved via the Web Service API.

 These features are sorted by priority and therefore should be implemented in that order.
-It's not necessary to implement all of these features - quality goes over quantity ;)
+It's not necessary to implement all of these features - quality over quantity ;)

 Please submit the assignment 3 days after it has been sent to you by pushing the code to GitHub.